englercj/lumber/README.md

 ## TODO

+ - Log rotation for files
+ - Tests for on-the-fly changes of settings
  - Special formatting for error meta data in text encoder
  - Stream log back into memory
  - Query log for information